What Does Turnkey Mean in Real Estate? (2026)

 Investing in real estate gives you access to numerous tax benefits, such as depreciation, interest write-offs, etc. Even though you'll still need to pay income taxes, you can substantially reduce the amount you owe by claiming tax breaks like:

 While stock investments have their advantages, they are often riskier than buying rental properties.
 You can buy an entire house with just 20% down.
 You can't do that with stocks!
-The 20% down payment you make will then be available to you in the form of equity.
+The 20% investment property down payment you make will then be available to you in the form of equity.

 Want to invest in turnkey rentals for ultimate passive income?